 This will likely come as a surprise to your neighbors!
 But the key distinction to remember is that you weren't actually at fault.

-If, however, the tree that you own, or a branch from it, fell as a result of your negligence (for example, an overhanging branch had been dead for years and your neighbors had been complaining about it for nearly as long but you neglected to have it cut down), you are legally liable.
+If, however, the tree that you own, or a branch from it, fell as a result of your negligence, you are legally liable.
+For example, that principle would apply if an overhanging branch had been dead for years and your neighbors had been complaining about it but you neglected to have it cut down, or if you failed to water it and it died and fell over, or something similar.

-If you are liable for the damage caused by your tree falling on your neighbors' property and your neighbors intend to bring an action against you in small claims or county court seeking reimbursement, you will need to pay.
-However, it might not have to come from your own pocket.
-The first thing you will want to know is whether your homeowners' insurance policy covers any amount that your neighbors are awarded.
+If you are liable for the damage caused by your tree falling on your neighbors' property, your neighbors could simply ask you for compensation.
+You could choose to pay, to avoid further hassle and expense.
+Or, your neighbors could bring an action against you in small claims or county court seeking reimbursement.
+There, the judge might order you to pay.

 Some policies will acknowledge coverage for claims only if no negligence was involved; others will cover claims regardless of whether the policyholder has been negligent.
 Some policies cover only certain kinds of damage (damage to physical structures, for example, but not to the land around it).

 Read your policy carefully, then check with your agent.
-Also, if you want to avoid likely increases in your homeowners' insurance policy premiums, consider simply bearing the cost, or a part of it, if the damage is minimal; for example, to a small section of a plastic fence easily repaired with replacement parts from a "big box" store.
+Also, if you want to avoid likely increases in your homeowners' insurance policy premiums, consider simply bearing the cost, or a part of it, if the damage is minimal; for example, the tree merely took out a small section of a plastic fence easily repaired with replacement parts from a "big box" store.